openhive-network/hive/doc/building.md

 ### Prerequisites

-Please run this script, or based on its content, manually install the required packages:
+Run the script below, or based on its contents, manually install the required packages:

     sudo ../hive/scripts/setup_ubuntu.sh --dev

-### Configure
+### Configure cmake

     mkdir build
     cd build
     cmake -DCMAKE_BUILD_TYPE=Release -GNinja ../hive

-### Build
+### Build with Ninja

-To start build process, simply run:
+To start the build process, simply run:

     ninja

-Or if you want to build only specific targets use:
+Or if you want to build only specific binary targets use:

     ninja hived cli_wallet

-**If at any time you find this documentation not up to date or unprecise, please take a look at CI/CD scripts.**
+**If at any time you find this documentation not up-to-date or imprecise, please take a look at the CI/CD scripts in the scripts/ci-helpers directory.**

 ## Building on Other Platforms
-- macOS instructions were old and obsolete, feel free to contribute.
+- macOS instructions are old and obsolete, feel free to contribute.
-- Windows build instructions do not yet exist.
+- Windows build instructions do not exist yet.
 - The developers normally compile with gcc and clang.
 These compilers should be well-supported.
 - Community members occasionally attempt to compile the code with mingw,